Disability Mediation – An Overview

 Why disability mediation works

-Effectively handled, disability mediation empowers both the party with the disability and the able-bodied party.
+Effectively handled, disability mediation empowers both the party with the disability and the non-disabled party.
 The knowledge and understanding of disability held by the disability mediator facilitates everyone in achieving an informed, practical resolution.
 This is particularly the case when the mediator has personal experience of disability and its impacts.
 As a consequence they will understand the specific questions to ask, and how to ask them, to get the fullest understanding of any particular case.

 Benefits of a mediator with experience of disability